A merry FIFO Christmas: 7 tips for surviving the festive season on site.

 Rather than focusing on what you are missing by not being at home, consider ways you can enjoy the festivities at work.

-I’ve yet to hear of a site that doesn’t have a special dinner organised for Christmas Day.
+We’ve yet to hear of a site that doesn’t have a special dinner organised for Christmas Day.
 While some may not have a set serving time, arrange with your crew or team to all get together for dinner.

 Organise a secret Santa among the people who are working.
 It can be a great way for your team to feel a little festive.
 Buying $2 Santa hats for everyone to wear (safety rules permitting) is another option.
-I have a great memory of our processing team having Santa hats stretched over hard hats.

 6. Make things on site feel festive